freenas/freenas-docs/userguide/system.rst

 on the
 `Google Cloud Platform Console <https://console.cloud.google.com/apis/credentials>`__.

+After entering the necessary information, click :guilabel:`VERIFY CREDENTIAL`.
+If the information entered is valid, it returns :literal:`The Credential is valid.`

 More details about individual :guilabel:`Provider` settings are available in the `rclone documentation <https://rclone.org/about/>`__.